Inflammation | Your Body’s Natural Response to Irritations

 Chronic inflammation is triggered by numerous factors, but most of them are within your control and can be avoided or replaced.
 Take a look at this list.
 Anything sound familiar?

-In 2011, a study conducted by Dr.Umut Ozcan found that in contradiction to what was originally believed, inflammation may not be the enemy that was once thought.
-He found that when inflammation occurred, 2 proteins were activated which stabilised blood sugar levels in mice who were obese or who had diabetes.
-For over 20 years, inflammation was seen as a hindrance to obesity and diabetes but with the new findings, it seems that in these cases it is actually of benefit.
+Many study told us that inflammation may not be the enemy for us because it can heal our body.
+We also found that when inflammation occurred, 2 proteins were activated which stabilized blood sugar levels in mice who were obese or who had diabetes.
+For over 20 years, inflammation was seen as a barrier to obesity and diabetes but with the new findings, it seems that in these cases it is actually of benefit.

-As with most things, moderation is the key.
-Luckily, the diet and supplements recommended to combat chronic inflammation are the same that are advocated for a healthy lifestyle.
-Plenty of fruits and vegetables, the fewer processed foods the better and eliminate chronic stress from your life!
+Luckily, in this modern world there are diets and supplements recommended to combat chronic inflammation that are required for a healthy lifestyle.
+Plenty of orange fruits and green leaves vegetables, the fewer processed foods the better and eliminate chronic stress from your life!
 Natural products like Ginger and Boswelia are great for the body, being full of antioxidants.
 Combined with the fact that they are anti-inflammatory too, making them an ideal supplement for general health.